A Distance-based Anomaly Detection Framework for Deep Reinforcement Learning

 \section{Abstract}

-Abnormal states in deep reinforcement learning~(RL) are states that are beyond the scope of an RL policy.
-Such states may lead to sub-optimal and unsafe decision making for the RL system, impeding its deployment in real scenarios.
-In this paper, we propose a simple yet effective anomaly detection framework for deep RL algorithms that simultaneously considers random, adversarial and out-of-distribution~(OOD) state outliers.
-In particular, we attain the class-conditional distributions for each action class under the Gaussian assumption, and rely on these distributions to discriminate between inliers and outliers based on Mahalanobis Distance~(MD) and Robust Mahalanobis Distance.
-We conduct extensive experiments on Atari games that verify the effectiveness of our detection strategies.
-To the best of our knowledge, we present the first in-detail study of statistical and adversarial anomaly detection in deep RL algorithms.
-This simple unified anomaly detection paves the way towards deploying safe RL systems in real-world applications.
+In deep reinforcement learning (RL) systems, abnormal states pose significant risks by potentially triggering unpredictable behaviors and unsafe actions, thus impeding the deployment of RL systems in real-world scenarios.
+It is crucial for reliable decision-making systems to have the capability to cast an alert whenever they encounter unfamiliar observations that they are not equipped to handle.
+In this paper, we propose a novel Mahalanobis distance-based (MD) anomaly detection framework, called \textit{\algname}, for deep RL algorithms. \algname \ simultaneously addresses random, adversarial, and out-of-distribution (OOD) state outliers in both offline and online settings.
+It utilizes Mahalanobis distance within class-conditional distributions for each action and operates within a statistical hypothesis testing framework under the Gaussian assumption.
+We further extend it to robust and distribution-free versions by incorporating Robust MD and conformal inference techniques.
+Through extensive experiments on {\ke{classical control environments}}, Atari games, and autonomous driving scenarios, we demonstrate the effectiveness of our MD-based detection framework. \algname \ offers a simple, unified, and practical anomaly detection tool for enhancing the safety and reliability of RL systems in real-world applications.